-These days, it’s more important than ever to shop locally.
-Buying locally has a number of benefits for your immediate community.
+These days, it’s more important than ever to buy locally.
+Shopping locally has a number of benefits for your immediate community.
 Not only can you get some unique items–handmade crafts, clothing, fresh produce–but you’re also putting money back into the area around you, rather than just sending it to a large company.

 However, if you’ve never tried to buy locally before, you might have a hard time determining how to do so.
 It’s not as hard as you think!
 Here are three easy ways to make the move to buying locally.